NickMCE/Software-Professional-Salaries/README.md

     Download the dataset file "Salary_Dataset_with_Extra_Features.csv.zip" and place it in the appropriate directory.
     Run the code in a Jupyter Notebook or Python IDE to perform the data analysis and generate visualizations.

-Please note that this readme provides an overview of the code and its purpose.
-For detailed analysis and insights, refer to the Jupyter Notebook or Python script containing the code.